visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Quick Results
 """""""""""""

-One of the advantages of using Conduit Blueprint Output from the query is the ability to view quick results that give an overview of the output data.
+One of the advantages of using :ref:`Conduit_Output` is the ability to view quick results that give an overview of the output data.
 In this section, we will briefly discuss three of those quick results.
 Each of these have been discussed individually in other sections but not all together.